kr55/azure-elastic-jobs-manager-docs/docs/features/create-step.md

 - The `OK` button saves any changes made to the job step properties.
 - The `Cancel` button discards any unsaved changes and closes the properties window.

-### Progress Indicator
-- Located at the bottom left corner, it indicates the processing status when saving changes or executing commands.

 # Managing Step Retry Settings

-## Overview
 The **Advanced** page of the step properties allows users to configure retry settings for optimizing the performance and reliability of their job steps.
 Below are the options available:

    <img src="../../../../media/step-advanced-screen.png" style="width:80%; height:80%">